 When only a few crumbs stick to the toothpick, remove it from the oven and let it cool for a few minutes.
 Then drizzle the glaze over the top.
 Or you can skip the glaze.

-Store this Amish coffee cake in an airtight container at room temperature for up to 2 days.
+Store this Amish coffee cake in an airtight container at room temperature for up to 2 or 3 days.
 Or in an airtight container in the refrigerator for up to a week.

 Use a mini chef spatula (affiliate link) for serving.
 Mini spatulas are narrow and perfect for serving bars, cake, etc. I use mine all the time.

-You can also freeze this coffee cake.
-By now you may know that I’m a huge fan of freezing baked goods that won’t get eaten within a few days.
+Yes, you can freeze this coffee cake.
+By now you may know that I'm a huge fan of freezing baked goods that won't get eaten within a few days.
 It keeps them moist and fresh.
 Most homemade baked goods will dry out after two or three days of sitting on the counter.